H7ioo/worldengineeringday-python-api/README.md

-# Istanbul Seismic Risk API
+# Megacity Seismic Resilience API

 A high-performance **FastAPI** backend designed to calculate and serve neighborhood-level seismic risk data for Istanbul.
 This project was developed as part of the "Resilient Cities" initiative for the World Engineering Day Hackathon.